softbar/MagicHomeWifiLED/docs/en/README.md

 ## 4. Modules
 - Discover module for finding the devices in the network
-- Control module for controlling the device
+- Module for controlling the device
+- Groups Module for controlling device groups
 - Languages EN, DE